Kowsi/Time-Series_Analysis/README.md

 Use the results of the time series analysis and modeling to answer the following questions:

 1. Based on your time series analysis, would you buy the yen now?
-> `Based on the above models, its more likely going to uptrend next 5 Business days`
+> Based on the above models, its more likely to **uptrend next 5 Business days**
 2. Is the risk of the yen expected to increase or decrease?
-> `Based on GARCH Modeling analysis, **the risk is expected to increase** for the Yen`
+> Based on GARCH Modeling analysis, **the risk is expected to increase** for the Yen
 3. Based on the model evaluation, would you feel confident in using these models for trading?
-> `For ARMA & ARIMA models, p < 0.05 and also, AIC & BIC values are way high.
-These are **not the best models** for trading the Yen`
+> For ARMA & ARIMA models, p < 0.05 and also, AIC & BIC values are way high.
+These are **not the best models** for trading the Yen

 #### Linear Regression Forecasting